Cheltenham's Three Peak Challenge

-Offering the chance to conquer Cleeve, Crickley and Leckhampton Hills, Cheltenham's Three Peak Challenge promises a great fitness test, fundraising opportunity and the chance to soak up some glorious views this summer 2023.
+Offering the chance to conquer Cleeve, Crickley and Leckhampton Hills in just one day, Cheltenham's Three Peaks Challenge promises a great fitness test, fundraising opportunity and the chance to soak up some glorious views this summer 2025.

 By Annabel Lammas | Published

-Start training for Cheltenham's very own Three Peak Challenge, back for 2023.
+Start training for Cheltenham's very own Three Peaks Challenge, back for 2025.

-Put your fitness to the test and support a worthwhile local charity by taking on Cheltenham’s Three Peak Challenge this summer, in aid of the Gloucestershire-based charity, Aim Up.
+Put your fitness to the test and support a worthwhile local cause by taking on Cheltenham’s Three Peaks Challenge this summer, in aid of the Gloucestershire-based charity, Aim Up.

-Taking place on Saturday 10 June 2023, the Three Peak Challenge will see fundraisers climbing a total of 22 miles as they conquer the heights of Cleeve, Crickley and Leckhampton Hills.
+Taking place on Saturday 14 June 2025, the Three Peaks Challenge will see fundraisers climbing a total of 22 miles as they conquer the heights of Cleeve, Crickley and Leckhampton Hills.

-The self-guided route starts in Pittville Park and gives participants the chance to tackle the challenge at their own pace, with water refills and toilet facilities at the various check points on route.
+The self-guided route starts at Aim Up's HQ on Lansdown Parade and gives participants the chance to tackle the challenge at their own pace, with water refills and toilet facilities at the various check points on route.

-Cheltenham’s Three Peak Challenge will support Aim Up, formerly known as St Vincent’s and St George’s Association – a fantastic charity which works to provide care, support and independent living opportunities for adults with disabilities, complex needs and health conditions.
+Best of all, the entry fee goes directly to Aim Up, a fantastic charity which provides care, support and independent living opportunities for adults with disabilities, complex needs and health conditions.

 Event